-Our kid-friendly organic and biochemistry lessons reveal science that is mostly ignored in standard curricula.
+Our kid-friendly biochemistry lessons reveal science that is mostly ignored in standard curricula.

 Biochemistry is at the heart of STEM, and connects the physical sciences and life sciences.
 Our curriculum resonates well with the NGSS, and it provides links between the physical and life sciences that are not typically emphasized in school, but are incredibly helpful for students.
 Although the curriculum emphasizes biological applications, students learn about many other STEM areas including environmental science, astronomy, and atomic physics.

 Whether it’s a 2-hour introductory lesson, or a full-scale, 40-hour biochemistry course, your students will benefit from an unforgettable and invaluable experience learning about the molecular world around them and inside themselves.

 Elementary and junior high students are naturally inquisitive and are primed to engage in our advanced curriculum, but our content can help students of every age understand science, all the way to AP biology and AP chemistry.
 In fact, we use very similar learning materials in our college classrooms!

 Below is a sample curriculum outlining the first six lessons of our learning sequence.
 For a current listing of learning units, click here.

 Students build their molecular vocabulary by learning about and building important hydrogen rich molecules like methane, ammonia and water.
 They begin to use the periodic table to predict patterns in bonding, and start exploring the fantastic diversity of chemical structures.

 Students use specialized animations and other learning tools to decode the periodic table and predict an element’s atomic structure, including its electron configuration.